|Quick Link Pages ==>||Ham Radio||Opera||Physics (Math, Astronomy, etc.)|

 The Tutto Verdi - The Complete Operas Set.
 This one is on my wish list.
 It sells for upwards of $500 and might just remain on my wish list for a long time.
 But, if I weaken and buy it, I might let you know.
 (I might be too embarrassed to admit it, but we'll see.)
 But, can you imagine this set?
 ALL of Verdi's 26 operas plus his Requiem, ALL on 27 Blu-Ray discs!
 WOW!

-The first book I purchased was the Opera Lively - The Interviews book.
+Three Books, Same Publisher: The first book I purchased was the Opera Lively - The Interviews book.
 What a fantastic book.
-I wrote Almaviva and mentioned that having produced such a book and actually having interviewed so many opera stars, he must surely be living a dream.
 The book is filled with interviews not only of opera stars, but opera directors, stage managers, musicologists, and more.
 These interviews are obviously a labor of love, and those being interviewed know that interview is being conducted by an extremely knowledgable opera person.
 As such, the answers given are often much more technical in nature than might have been given on interviews elsewhere.
-Every interview was a pleasure to read.
+Each interview was a pleasure to read.
 After reading the book, I found myself going back to the operas I already had on CD or DVD, and re-visiting who was in it, or produced it, that I may have just read about.
 Things became very much more personal as I had gotten to know so many of those involved with the production of operas.

-The third book I bought from Opera Lively is their first Opera Companion Book (Les Troyens - The Opera Lively Guides), hopefully in a long series of such books yet to come.
+The third book I bought is an Opera Companion Book (Les Troyens - The Opera Lively Guides), hopefully in a long series of such books yet to come.
 I must admit Les Troyens is NOT a favorite opera of mine.
 It never was, and to be honest, it's still not.
 But, I'm trying.
-And, because it IS a favorite of Luiz Gazzola, I'm extremely open to be convinced.
-And, what better way than to re-watch the opera with his guidebook in hand.
+And, because it IS a favorite of so many learned opera fans, I'm extremely open to be convinced.
+And, what better way than to re-watch the opera with this guidebook in hand.

 I'm a huge fan of Handel's Messiah.
 I remember when I went to college, I spoke with one of my music professors in a moment of excitement and asked him why the world wasn't as positive as I was that this really was a masterpiece.
 He assured me I wasn't alone in this thought.
 (Duhhhh!)
-Anyway, on the forum one day, I heard about a new Messiah release.
+Anyway, one day I read about a new Messiah release.
 This was a Blu-Ray release of a "staged version" of Handel's Messiah.
 Most Messiah's (in fact, ALL that I've ever seen) were the standard concert version with orchestra, chorus, and soloists.
 But, this staged version actually acted out a stage play version of the Messiah.
 So, I bought it.
 And, it IS very good.
 To tell you the truth, I think I prefer the "old-fashioned" concert version of The Messiah, but I'm always open to new productions.
-Of course, this was also a perfect example of how following such a forum can be dangerous.
 Before long, a lot of experiments mount up, and before you know it, you have a new collection brewing!

-On the forum, I also couldn't get away from the huge number of raves for an opera called Giulio Cesare, that's Julius Caesar (in case you don't speak the language!), and also by Handel.
+I recently reviewed a huge number of raves for an opera called Giulio Cesare, that's Julius Caesar (in case you don't speak the language!), and also by Handel.
 Hmmm, Baroque Opera.
 That was rather new to me, and I love Handel, so I gave that one a chance too.
 The production was superb, and what's not to like.
 Will this be the beginning of a new spring into Baroque opera for me, I doubt it, but I'm delighted to have this "on the record books" so to speak.

-Another opera that often appeared in favorite opera lists on the forum was Mozart's Cosi fan Tutte.
+Another opera that often appears in favorite opera lists (but not necessarily my own) is Mozart's Cosi fan Tutte.
 I already knew this opera, but have never seen this production.
 I bought it, I saw it, I loved it, and it's a nice addition to any collection.
 And, well, to tell you the truth, you can never have enough Mozart...for emergencies!
 Sometimes, you can get into these "heavy" modes of opera listening where you are listening to one Wagner opera after another.
 Anything "less" than a Wagner just won't cut it.
 But, then, you put on a Marriage of Figaro, or a Cosi fan Tutte, and you can get a breath of fresh air again.
 Or so it sometimes seems.

 Opera CDs: In days past, I used to purchase tons and tons of CDs.
 Now, in the iPod-era, my CD purchases are few and far between.
 But, every now and then, I indulge my desire for a real physical CD with an actual booklet to enjoy.
 Here's four recent purchases...